CodeTheChangeUBC/reBOOT/README.md

-🛂  | **User permission controls** - control incremental permissions for managing teams and users 🏷  | **CRA-compliant tax receipts** - generate CRA-compliant tax receipts that provides full detail about donations 👥  | **Built for teams** - provides tools to control team management for volunteers and employees 🔑  | **Secure** - secured with HTTPS across the board, as well as features like XSS, CSRF protection
+🛂  | **User permission controls** - control incremental permissions for managing teams and users 🏷  | **CRA-compliant tax receipts** - generate CRA-compliant tax receipts that provides full detail about donations 👥  | **Built for teams** - provides tools to control team management for volunteers and employees ✉️  | **Email Alerts** - receive detail alert emails about the system if there are any errors 🔑  | **Secure** - secured with HTTPS across the board, as well as features like XSS, CSRF protection

 # :family: Team